rafgraph/event-from/README.md

 element.addEventListener('focus', handleFocusEvent, false);

-// some where in your code where you want to call focus on the element
+// somewhere in your code where you want to call focus on the element
-// and have it be treated as an event from 'key' input setEventFrom('key');
+// and have it be treated as an event from 'key' input
-// now the call to eventFrom(e) in handleFocusEvent will return 'key' element.focus();
+// now the call to eventFrom(e) in handleFocusEvent will return 'key' setEventFrom('key');
+element.focus();
 ```